hippokrates1337/VibeFC/backend/src/forecast/README.md

 - Processes each month sequentially from forecast start to end date
 - Maintains calculation cache for performance optimization
 - Stores monthly results for each metric node

+### 4. Graceful Error Handling for Missing Variables

+#### METRIC Node Behavior
+When budget or historical variables are not configured for a METRIC node:
+- **Budget Calculation**: Returns `null` when `budgetVariableId` is empty
+- **Historical Calculation**: Returns `null` when `historicalVariableId` is empty
+- **Forecast Calculation**: Falls back to budget variable if available, otherwise returns `null`
+- **Warning Logs**: Missing variables generate warnings but do not halt calculation

+#### SEED Node Behavior
+When the connected metric has no historical variable:
+- **First Month**: Returns `null` for historical lookup instead of throwing error
+- **Subsequent Months**: Uses previous month's calculated results normally
+- **Graceful Degradation**: Allows forecasts to continue with partial data

+#### Validation Changes
+- Graph validation now generates **warnings** instead of **errors** for missing variables
+- Calculations proceed even with incomplete variable configuration
+- Users receive informative warnings about missing data in calculation results

 ## Error Handling